Chronic Pain Articles

 Complex Regional Pain Syndrome (CRPS)

-Complex Regional Pain Syndrome (CRPS) is a chronic musculoskeletal pain condition affecting the arms, hands, legs, and feet, after an injury or trauma to the limb.
+Complex Regional Pain Syndrome (CRPS) is a chronic musculoskeletal pain condition affecting the limbs, hands, and feet, after an injury or limb trauma.
 Complex Regional Pain Syndrome (CRPS) is believed to be caused by malfunction of the peripheral and central nervous systems.
 Individuals have characterized CRPS as prolonged severe pain, changes to the skin, and/or swelling in the affected area.
 There are two common forms, CRPS-I and CRPS-II.
 CRPS-I patients do not have confirmed nerve injury.
 Patients with CRPS-II have confirmed nerve injuries.
 Symptoms vary in length and severity.
-In most cases the disease is mild and individuals recover gradually over time.
-The more severe cases of CRPS patients may never recover, and long-term disability can occur.
-CRPS is not caused by psychological factors; the constant…
+In most cases the disease is mild and individuals recover…

 Read More

-What is Peripheral Neuropathy?
 Think of peripheral neuropathy like static on a telephone line, both interrupt the sending of information.
-Peripheral neuropathy is a result of nerve damage in the peripheral nervous system; causing a disruption of information from the brain and spinal cord to other parts of the body.
-Peripheral neuropathy can occur following traumatic injuries, infections, metabolic problems, and exposure to toxins.
+Peripheral neuropathy is a result of nerve damage in the peripheral nervous system.
+This damage causing a disruption of information from the brain and spinal cord to other parts of the body.
+It can occur following traumatic injuries, infections, metabolic problems, and exposure to toxins.
 Diabetes is a common cause of peripheral neuropathy.
-Symptoms of peripheral neuropathy include muscle weakness, numbness, tingling sensations (paresthesia), loss of sensation, and pain in the feet and hands, and other parts of the body.
-Peripheral neuropathy can affect motor nerves (muscle control), sensory nerves (sensations), or automatic nerves (those that control heart rate, breathing, or body temperature).
-In chronic forms of peripheral neuropathy symptoms develop…
+Symptoms of peripheral neuropathy include muscle weakness, numbness, tingling sensations (paresthesia), loss of sensation.
+As well as pain sensations in the feet, hands, and other parts of the body.
+Neuropathy can…

 Read More